 Secretary Pompeo directly, relaying my concerns.
-I wrote and transmitted such a cable on August 29, describing the "folly" I saw in withholding military aid to Ukraine at a time when hostilities were still active in the east and when Russia was watching closely to gauge the level of American support for the Ukrainian watching closely to gauge the level of American support for the Ukrainian government.
-I told the Secretary that I could not and would not defend such a government.
-I told the Secretary that I could not and would not defend such policy.
-Although I received no specific response, I heard that soon thereafter, the Secretary carried the cable with him to a meeting at the White House focused on Secretary assistance for Ukraine.
+I wrote and transmitted such a cable on August 29, describing the "folly" I saw in withholding military aid to Ukraine at a time when hostilities were still active in the east and when Russia was watching closely to gauge the level of American support for the Ukrainian government.
+I told the Secretary that I could not and would not defend such a policy.
+Although I received no specific response, I heard that soon thereafter, the Secretary carried the cable with him to a meeting at the White House focused on security assistance for Ukraine.